GENERAL INMATE VISITS

 Former Inmates (of any correctional facility)/ Felons: If you have been incarcerated within the last 12 months, you are not eligible to visit an inmate at the Cumberland County Jail.

 If you have been incarcerated in the past (more than 12 months ago), or are a convicted felon, consideration will be given to you in regards to visiting an inmate at the Cumberland County Jail.
 Complete Form F-154 A "Former Inmate/Felony Conviction Form Requesting to Visit (PDF)".
-Once completed, the form may be emailed to Captain Steve Butts, or sent to the Jail at 50 County Way, Portland, Maine 04102.
+Once completed, the form may be emailed to Captain Don Goulet, or sent to the Jail at 50 County Way, Portland, Maine 04102.

 Allow two weeks for processing.
 The Cumberland County Jail reserves the right to refuse any potential visitor that is deemed to be a potential danger to the facility, or persons inside.